 Scheduling appointments with a lawyer shouldn’t be hard.
 Rather than exchanging emails, text messages, or telephone calls to find mutually convenient meeting dates and times, we offer potential new clients and existing clients the opportunity to schedule with us via this page!
 You can forget about the hassle of providing multiple different time slots, best days to meet, etc. Just use the links below to find out when we are available and choose the opening that best suits your needs.

 The best way to get on our calendar is to schedule using an appointment link.
-We definitely have the capability of trading communications to identify mutually available time slots, but we find that booking an appointment with the Calendly app is a smoother and more efficient process.
+We definitely have the capability of trading communications to identify mutually available date and time slots, but we find that booking an appointment with the Calendly app is a smoother and more efficient process.
 In any event, we look forward to meeting with you, whether that is via telephone, videoconference, or in person!

 ¹ Subject to confirmation and other restrictions; appropriate contact information and description(s) must be provided.